 *Reader, he does NOT have this affect on women.
 It is the opposite.
 I swear to you. ** Reader, we talk about these techniques in an earlier post. *** Reader, does it annoy you to be called reader?
 If I sent you strudel would it make it better

 **** This is my book he’s referring to.
 Steve is nice like that.

 NEW BOOK ALERT!

 My little novella (It’s spare.
-It’s sad) is coming out October 1 and if you pre-order it now, you can get the Ebook for .99 before the price goes up to $2,99.
+It’s sad) is out and it’s just $1,99.
 It is a book of my heart and I am so worried about it, honestly.

 Carrie Jones Books is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com